hrubanj/webpage/_posts/2023-05-21-journeymans-notes-on-optimizing-sql-queries.markdown

 Tabular database is not the same thing as a relational database.
 For example, Snowflake is tabular, but it won't let you define relational constraints.
 You can create relations among datapoints even in non-relational databases.
-Yet, only relational databases will enforce them for you.
+Yet only relational databases will enforce them for you.
 E.g., they will not let you delete a `user` without deleting their `posts`.
 Databases for analytics tend to use SQL and be tabular but non-relational.
-But, several modern databases support a subset of SQL syntax and are not tabular.
+Several modern databases support a subset of SQL syntax and are not tabular.
 Here are some examples of major databases and their properties:

 | database                                                              | uses relations constraints | uses SQL | is tabular |